shmulik-willinger/behavioral_cloning/writeup.md

 | Fully connected	Output layer	| Linear combination WX+b|84| 43 |
 -->
 ![]( https://github.com/shmulik-willinger/traffic_sign_classifier/blob/master/readme_img/model.jpg?raw=true)

+The netwotk consists of a convolution neural network staring with normalization layer, followed by 5 convolution layer with 5x5 filter sizes and depths between 24 and 48, along with 3 MaxPool layers followed by Dropout layers.

+The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.

+At the end of the model I have 4 Fully connected layers and a single output node that will predict the steering angle (regression network)

 Here is a visualization of the architecture: